 There are a LOT of critical reader groups on Facebook.
 This one is for finding Fantasy Beta and ARC readers (the latter providing reviews of the finished draft before the book is released).
 I’m a member of it and have seen writers posting and getting a few offers to read, though I haven’t sought readers there myself.
 I suggest searching your genre and ‘critical readers’ on Facebook, to find a relevant group for your writing.
 You may like to search your sub-genre and ‘critical readers’ too, as there are several sub-genre critical reader groups for romance, and there may be for other genres.

-To find Discord group descriptions and invitations to visit them on Twitter, type ‘Discord’ and ‘#WritingCommunity’ into the Twitter search bar, or tweet to your ask followers if they can recommend one.
-If you’d like an invite to the server myself and @LeiaTalon are co-admins of, you’re welcome to reply to the the tweet on the right or DM me on Twitter and I’ll DM you the link.
-Alternatively, send me a message on Facebook.
+To find Discord group descriptions and invitations to on Twitter, type ‘Discord’ and ‘#WritingCommunity’ into the Twitter search bar.
+Or tweet to your ask followers if they can recommend one.
+If you’d like an invite to the server myself and @LeiaTalon are co-admins of, you’re welcome to reply to the the tweet on the right or DM me and I’ll DM you the link.
+Alternatively, contact me using my contact page.

 Three Mentoring Programs to Apply For

-If you’ve had feedback from critical readers, but would like more, from more experienced writers than yourself, there are three mentoring programs which involve matching writers with mentors.
-You’d need to be prepared to work in close partnerships for this option, as mentors provide manuscript editing notes and work with you to help prepare your novel for querying.
-You also have to be lucky, as there are far more writers seeking mentors than available mentors.
+If you’ve had feedback from critical readers, but would like more, from more experienced writers than yourself, there are mentoring programs.
+You’d need to work in close partnership, and be lucky, as there are many writers seeking mentors in the below programs.

 For #AuthorMentorMatch and #Pitchwars, the mentors are authors.
 For #Revpit they are editors. #Pitchwars mentors also give editorial feedback on your query package.